notandigg/grimsi-geysir/README.md

 www.yourdomain.*/admin/#/site/themes/<br>
 Select 'grimsi-geysir' from the list of themes<br>
 Click the "Use theme" button to enable this theme<br>
-If this is an updated version with new features in admin, make sure to go to "/admin/#/settings/system/"clear system cache"<br>
+If this is an updated version with new features in admin, make sure to go to /admin/#/settings/system/ and click the "clear system cache" button<br>
 <i>This theme is open-sourced software licensed under the MIT license.</i><br><br>
 <h1>Demo:</h1>
 <a href="https://grimur.net/portfolio/">https://grimur.net/portfolio/</a>